I love Christmas!

 It gave me a lot of extra time this season to do other things.

-Like select tags of a tree to donate gifts to someone less fortunate this year.
-I got to spend the most amazing time with my daughter and her boyfriend that we’ll always remember.
-One gift that was requested was a bike for a 4-year-old boy and some hot wheels cars, well as luck would have it my daughter boyfriend spotted the PERFECT bike, it was actually a Hot Wheels Bike, he said he was sure the boy would be super stoked on Christmas morning with that bike and we agreed.
-It was such a great day, doing for others, spending time with the people I want to, getting to know someone that my daughter likes it’s all special and that is how I’ll always remember that day.
-I think they will too.
+Like, select tags off a tree to donate gifts to someone less fortunate this year.
+I got to spend the most amazing time with my daughter that we’ll always remember.
+One gift that was requested was a bike for a 4-year-old boy and some hot wheels cars, well as luck would have it we spotted the PERFECT bike, it was actually a Hot Wheels Bike, we were sure the boy would be super stoked on Christmas morning with that bike and we agreed.
+It was such a great day, doing for others, spending time with the people I want to, and getting to spend time with my daughter is how I’ll always remember that day.
+I think she will too.

 There wasn’t much to clean up, I took down the stockings.
 Put any gift wrap items away and the tree is ready for a trip to the curb.
 The wreaths and light will come down tonight.